JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 one millisecond.

 Use the TIMESTAMP property to override `ROWTIME` with the contents of the specified column.
-Define the format of a record\'s timestamp by using the TIMESTAMP\_FORMAT property.
+Define the format of a record's timestamp by using the TIMESTAMP_FORMAT property.

-If you use the TIMESTAMP property but don\'t set TIMESTAMP\_FORMAT, KSQL assumes that the timestamp field is a `bigint`.
-If you set TIMESTAMP\_FORMAT, the TIMESTAMP field must be of type `varchar` and have a format that the `DateTimeFormatter` Java class can parse.
+If you use the TIMESTAMP property but don't set TIMESTAMP_FORMAT, KSQL assumes that the timestamp field is a `bigint`.
+If you set TIMESTAMP_FORMAT, the TIMESTAMP field must be of type `varchar` and have a format that the `DateTimeFormatter` Java class can parse.

 If your timestamp format has embedded single quotes, you can escape them